EGI-Federation/cloud-info-provider/README.md

 - `--all-images` If set, include information about all images (including snapshots), otherwise only publish images with cloudkeeper metadata, ignoring the others.

+###### Support for specialized hardware (GPU & InfiniBand) through OpenStack properties
+*CMDB only*

+The `openstack` provider is able to gather additional GPU and InfiniBand information made available through flavor's and image's metadata.
+To this end, this provider allows passing CLI options (`--property-*`) to match the metadata keys.
+As an example, the option `--property-flavor-gpu-vendor gpu:vendor` will seek for `gpu-vendor` key in the flavor definition (properties field), while `--property-image-gpu-driver gpu:driver:version` will fetch the value associated with the `gpu:driver:version` key in the list of images obtained.

+For the InfiniBand case, there is an additional option (`--property-flavor-infiniband-value`) that also checks the value obtained from the metadata.
+Only if they match, InfiniBand is considered as supported.

+Use the `--help` option for the whole list of available GPU and InfiniBand properties.

 ##### OpenNebula